DAPS++: Rethinking Diffusion Inverse Problems with Decoupled Posterior Annealing: Experiments

 \subsection{Experimental Setup}

 We evaluate our method using pixel-space pre-trained diffusion models on the FFHQ~\cite{chung2022diffusion} and ImageNet~\cite{dhariwal2021diffusion} datasets.
 For the noise schedule, we adopt the POLY(-7) discretization from EDM~\cite{karras2022elucidating}.
-To improve efficiency, $\hat{\mathbf{x}}_0(\mathbf{x}_t)$ is generated using Eq.~\ref{eq:Tweedie} while $\sigma_t > \bar{\sigma}$, and a single RK4 update is used once $\sigma_t \le \bar{\sigma}$.
+To improve efficiency, $\hat{\mathbf{x}}_0(\mathbf{x}_t)$ is generated using~\cref{eq:Tweedie} while $\sigma_t > \bar{\sigma}$, and a single RK4 update is used once $\sigma_t \le \bar{\sigma}$.
 Empirically, we set $\bar{\sigma} = 10\times\gamma$ to balance computational cost and reconstruction accuracy.
 The total number of neural function evaluations (NFEs) remains low because each iteration requires only one network evaluation, further reduced by an annealed step-size schedule.

 We use DAPS++-50 (50 annealing steps) for FFHQ and DAPS++-100 (100 steps) for ImageNet.
-Each DAPS++ iteration performs 4–8 MCMC refinement steps, except for nonlinear deblurring, which requires around 50 refinement steps in the M-step.
+Each DAPS++ iteration performs 4--8 MCMC refinement steps, except for nonlinear deblurring, which requires around 50 refinement steps in the refinement stage.
 Learning rates are tuned individually for each task.
-Additional details regarding model configurations, samplers, and hyperparameters appear in the Appendix, along with a discussion of sampling efficiency in Fig.~\ref{fig:time_compare}.
+Additional details regarding model configurations, samplers, and hyperparameters appear in the Appendix, along with a discussion of sampling efficiency in~\cref{fig:time_compare}.

 Because the diffusion model already captures the underlying structure and fine-scale statistics of the data distribution, it effectively denoises the input while restoring plausible high-frequency details.
 Since the diffusion output approximates $\mathcal{A}(\mathbf{x}_0)$, the residual between this prediction and the measurement $\mathbf{y}$ is mostly dominated by noise.
 To ensure stable convergence and avoid overfitting to measurement noise, the injected diffusion noise at the end of each iteration must be smaller than the additive noise level.
 In practice, we use a noise schedule decaying from $\sigma_{\max}=100$ to $\sigma_{\min}=0.1$ with measurement noise $\gamma=0.05$, which effectively suppresses overfitting and preserves structural fidelity throughout the DAPS family.